uwdata/mosaic-framework-example/docs/mosaic-duckdb-wasm.md

 We first get a reference to the central coordinator, which manages all queries.
 We create a new API context, which we eventually will return.

-Next, we configure Mosaic to use DuckDB-WASM.
+Next, we configure Mosaic to use DuckDB-WASM as an in-browser database.
 The `wasmConnector()` method creates a new database instance in a worker thread.

 We then invoke the `queries` callback to get a list of data loading queries.